|

 In 1993, our variable rate technology team (Nitrogen

-intriguing question that has truly served as a guiding light for our
+asked an intriguing question that has truly served as a guiding light

-efforts at OSU.
-Our engineers said that they simply needed to know the
+for our efforts at OSU.
+Our engineers said that they simply needed to

-resolution or scale at which significant biological differences existed in
+know the resolution or scale at which significant biological differences

-agricultural fields.
-When this information had been generated they
+existed in agricultural fields.
+When this information had been

 First,